boyter/boyter.org/content/posts/sloc-cloc-code-performance.md

 The entire step can actually be removed into a pre-process step of `go generate` and shave the time of every call to `scc` by a few milliseconds for each run.

 Of course this means a non trivial change to how the task in `go generate` works, but I think the result is probably worth it.
+Its something I will consider in the future.
+I like the way it currently works because it allows the rapid changes that allowed bit-masks and such to be implemented.